DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

 The maximum fragment length for valid paired-end alignments.
+This option is valid only with --no-spliced-alignment.
 E.g. if `-X 100` is specified and a paired-end alignment consists of two 20-bp alignments in the proper orientation with a 60-bp gap between them, that alignment is considered valid (as long as [`-I`] is also satisfied).
 A 61-bp gap would not be valid in that case.
 If trimming options [`-3`] or [`-5`] are also used, the `-X`